Yale University Press

 Yale University Press is the university press of Yale University.
 It was founded in 1908 by George Parmly Day and Clarence Day, grandsons of Benjamin Day, and became a department of Yale University in 1961, but it remains financially and operationally autonomous.

-As of 2020, Yale University Press publishes approximately 300 new hardcover and 150 new paperback books annually and has a backlist of about 5,000 books in print.
+As of 2002, Yale University Press published approximately 300 new hardcover and 150 new paperback books annually and had a backlist of about 5,000 books in print.
 Its books have won five National Book Awards, two National Book Critics Circle Awards and eight Pulitzer Prizes.
+Its literary programs include the Yale Series of Younger Poets, established in 1919.

 The press maintains offices in New Haven, Connecticut and London, England.
 Yale is the only American university press with a full-scale publishing operation in Europe.
 It was a co-founder of the distributor TriLiteral LLC with MIT Press and Harvard University Press.
 TriLiteral was sold to LSC Communications in 2018.

+History

+Yale University Press was founded in 1908 by George Parmly Day and his brother Clarence Day.
+It issued its first book, The Beginnings of Gospel Story by Benjamin Wisner Bacon, in 1909, and moved from a small office in New York City to New Haven in 1910.
+From 1918 to 1948, its books were designed under the printer Carl Purington Rollins.
+Among the press's early series were The Chronicles of America, The Yale Shakespeare (1918–1929) and the Yale Series of Younger Poets, launched in 1919.